 *Click on any clinic to see a brief description of what to expect with that topic.

-is designed for players who want to improve their skills and understanding of playing at the kitchen line (also known as the non-volley zone).
+Designed for players who want to improve their skills and understanding of playing at the kitchen line (also known as the non-volley zone).
 This class focuses on developing the necessary techniques, strategies, and court positioning for effective and confident play in the kitchen, a critical area for controlling the pace of the game and setting up winning shots.

 is tailored for players who have progressed beyond the beginner stage and are looking to further develop their skills across all aspects of the game.
 Offering a comprehensive curriculum designed to refine technique, enhance strategy, and elevate overall performance on the pickleball court.